 Low-voltage cabling may not be a glamorous topic, but it is at the heart of all types of field service work.
 Nearly every field service project—from point-of-sale systems to networking to audio-visual equipment—requires cabling expertise.
-According to industry estimates, the global structured cable market will reach $15 billion by 2027.
+According to industry estimates, the global structured cable market is expected to reach $15 billion in the coming years

 Here are four trends to watch as you pursue low-voltage cabling opportunities.